rickardlindberg/rickardlindberg.me/writing/problem-in-commit-message/index.markdown

 talks, among other things, about a software development process where each patch must solve a single identified problem.
 He talks about a trick to start your commit messages with "Problem:".
-The reason behind it is that you should only be solving problems, not implement features (that we might not need).
+The reason behind it is that you should only be solving problems, not implement features (that someone might or might not need later).

 One day I made a connection between that idea and [this tweet](https://twitter.com/scichelli/status/556154967002578944):